oleg1995petrov/devops-andersen-training/HW 3/README.md

 The script `script.sh` accepts:
   * positional argument - PID or process name
   * optional arguments:
-    * `-n` or `--num-lines` - maximum number of lines that will be outputted if cpecifed otherwise - all
+    * `-n` or `--num-lines` - maximum number of lines that will be outputted if specifed otherwise - all
     * `-e` or `--extend` - displays additional information about organizations.
 Accepts one or more followings fields separated by space: "updated", "country", "city", "address".

 ## Usage